patozgg/C8-backup-toolkit/doc/storage/GCP/serviceaccountcreation.md

 ![IAM Service Accounts](image/IAM.png)

-2. Click create service account.
+2. Click `create and continue` service account.

 3. Fill out the service account name with your preference and add a description (optional).
 Then click create and continue.